 - (a) Obtaining a Vested Right.
 A developer may obtain a vested right as provided by G.S.
-160D-108 to commence a project at a future date.
-A vested right is obtained: - (1) Automatically when a conditional district rezoning is granted by virtue of City council approval, - (2) Automatically when a special use permit is granted by virtue of approval of a special use bythe appropriate body, and - (3) When the City council approves a site-specific development plan submitted by a developer inconjunction with an application for a zoning permit with vested rights.
+160A-385.1D-108 to commence a project at a future date.
+A vested right is obtained: - automatically when a conditional district rezoning is granted by virtue of City Council approval, - (2) automatically when a special use permit is granted by virtue of approval of a special use by the appropriate body, and - (3) when the City Council approves a site specific development plan submitted by a developer in conjunction with an application for a zoning permit with vested rights.

 - (b) Types and Duration of Statutory Vested Rights.
 Except as provided by this section, amendments in local development regulations shall not be applicable or enforceable with regard to development that has been permitted or approved pursuant to this Chapter so long as one of the types of approvals listed in this subsection remains valid and unexpired.
 Each type of vested right listed in this subsection is defined by and is subject to the limitations provided in this section.
 Vested rights established under this section are not mutually exclusive.
 The establishment of a vested right under this section does not preclude the establishment of one or more other vested rights or vesting by common law principles.
 Vested rights established by local government approvals are as follows: - (1) Six months Building permits.
 Pursuant to G.S.
 160D-1109, a building permit expires six months after issuance unless work under the permit has commenced.
 Building permits also expire if work is discontinued for a period of 12 months after work has commenced. - (2) One year Other local development approvals.
 Pursuant to G.S.
 160D-403(c), unless otherwise specified by statute or local ordinance, all other local development approvals expire one year after issuance unless work has substantially commenced.
-Expiration of a local development approval shall not affect the duration of a vested right established under this sectionor vested rights established under common law. - (3) Two to five years Site-specific vesting plans. - a.
+Expiration of a local development approval shall not affect the duration of a vested right established under this section or vested rights established under common law. - (3) Two to five years Site-specific vesting plans. - a.
 Duration.
-A vested right for a site-specific vesting plan shall remain vested for a periodof two years.
+A vested right for a site-specific vesting plan shall remain vested for a period of two years.
 This vesting shall not be extended by any amendments or modifications to a site-specific vesting plan unless expressly provided by the local government.
-A local government may provide that rights regarding a site-specific vesting plan shall be vested for a period exceeding two years, but not exceeding five years, if warranted by the size and phasing of development, the level of investment, the need for the development, economic cycles, and market conditions, or other considerations.
-This determination shall be in the discretion of the local government and shall be made following the process specified for the particular form of a site-specific vesting plan involved in accordance with sub-subdivision c. of this subdivision.
+A local government may provide that rights regarding a site-specific vesting plan shall be vested for a period exceeding two years, but not exceeding five years, if warranted by the size and